sorbet/sorbet/website/docs/rbi.md

 We expect that as adoption grows, gems will include their external interfaces RBI files in an `rbi/` directory.
-When they do this, Sorbet will automatically include those definitions when typechecking your code.
+When they do this, Sorbet will automatically include those definitions when typechecking a project.
 In the future, we anticipate this to be the preferred way to include RBI files into a project.

 `srb tc` will automatically check your `Gemfile.lock` for changes since it was